ooni/ooni.org/content/about/glossary.md

 ### HTTP response

-Every time you connect to a website, your browser (the client) sends a request ("HTTP request") through the HTTP protocol to the server which is hosting that website.
+Every time you visit a website, your browser (the client) sends a request ("HTTP request") through the HTTP protocol to the server which is hosting that website.

-A server normally responds with the content of the website it is hosting.
-This response is an HTTP response.
+In response to an HTTP request, a server will send an HTTP response, which includes HTTP response headers and optionally a response body, which in the case of a website will be the content of the page.

 ### HTTP status codes